 Before entering into a series of theoretical models that explain why countries trade across borders and the benefits of this trade (Chapters 3–11), Chapter 2 considers the pattern of world trade which we observe today.
 The core idea of the chapter is the empirical model known as the gravity model.
-The gravity model is based on the observations that: (1) countries tend to trade with other nearby economies and (2) countries’ trade is proportional to their size.
+The gravity model is based on the observations that: (1) countries tend to trade with nearby economies and (2) trade is proportional to country size.
 The model is called the gravity model as it is similar in form to the physics equation that describes the pull of one body on another as proportional to their size and distance.

 The basic form of the gravity equation is Tij  A Yi Yj/Dij.
 The logic supporting this equation is that large countries have large incomes to spend on imports and produce a large quantity of goods to sell as exports.
 This means that the larger either trade partner, the larger the volume of trade between them.
 At the same time, the distance between two trade partners can substitute for the transport costs that they face as well as proxy for more intangible aspects of a trading relationship such as the ease of contact for firms.
 This model can be used to estimate the predicted trade between two countries and look for anomalies in trade patterns.
 The text shows an example where the gravity model can be used to demonstrate the importance of national borders in determining trade flows.
 According to many estimates, the border between the U.S. and Canada has the impact on trade equivalent to roughly 2000 miles of distance.
 Other factors, such as tariffs, trade agreements, and common language can all affect trade and can be incorporated into the gravity model.

 The chapter also considers the way trade has evolved over time.
-While people often feel that the modern era has seen unprecedented globalization, in fact, there is precedent.
-From the end of the 19th century to World War I, the economies of different countries were quite connected.
-Trade as a share of GDP was higher in 1910 than 1960, and only recently have trade levels surpassed the pre World War trade.
-The nature of trade has change though.
-The majority of trade is in manufactured goods with agriculture and mineral products (and oil) making up less than 20% of world trade.
-Even developing countries now export primarily manufactures.
-In contrast, a century ago, more trade was in primary products as nations tended to trade for things that literally could not be grown or found at home.
-Today, the reasons for trade are more varied and the products we trade are ever changing (for example, the rise in trade of things like call centers).
+While people often feel that globalization in the modern era is unprecedented, in fact, we are in the midst of second great wave of globalization.
+From the end of the 19th century to World War I, the economies of different countries were quite connected, with trade as a share of GDP higher in 1910 than in 1960.
+Only recently have trade levels surpassed pre-World War I trade.
+The nature of trade has changed, though.
+The majority of trade is in manufactured goods with agriculture and mineral products making up less than 20% of world trade.
+Even developing countries now primarily export manufactures.
+A century ago, more trade was in primary products as nations tended to trade for things that literally could not be grown or found at home.
+Today, the motivations for trade are varied and the products we trade are increasing in diversity.
+Despite increased complexity in modern international trade, the fundamental principles explaining trade at the dawn of the global era still apply today.
 The chapter concludes by focusing on one particular expansion of what is “tradable”—the increase in services trade.
 Modern information technology has greatly expanded what can be traded as the person staffing a call center, doing your accounting, or reading your X-ray can literally be half-way around the world.
 While still relatively rare, the potential for a large increase in service outsourcing is an important part of how trade will evolve in the coming decades.
 The next few chapters will explain the theory of why nations trade.

  Answers to Textbook Problems